 In December 2014, the City entered into an agreement with Modern Parking, Inc. ("Agreement") for the procurement and installation of a modernized Parking Access and Revenue Control System (PARCS) for City-owned downtown parking garages.
 This PARCS replacement contains new automated vehicle exits, updated payment acceptance options (primarily credit card), more thorough auditing reports for improved revenue controls, and an updated camera and intercom system.
 The total cost of the equipment was \$1,851 with an effective annual interest rate of 6.0%.
 Subject to the terms of the Agreement, once substantial completion has occurred, the City will pay Modern Parking the monthly amortization payment amount.
 The substantial completion occurred in November 2017.
-The City made a deposit of \$406 upon execution of the "Agreement" and made total payments of \$850 as of June 30, 2018.
-The outstanding balance of the loan agreement as of June 30, 2018 was \$594.
+The City made a deposit of \$406 upon execution of the "Agreement" and made total payments of \$655 as of June 30, 2019.
+The outstanding balance of the Ioan agreement as of June 30, 2019 was \$0 and fully paid.